Chelsea F.C.–Liverpool F.C. rivalry: 2006 Community Shield

 As Chelsea and Liverpool were the respective winners of the 2005–06 Premier League and the 2005–06 FA Cup, this meant that they would be playing each other in the 2006 FA Community Shield on 13 August 2006, at the Millennium Stadium in Cardiff, the same venue that hosted the 2005 Football League Cup final a year and a half prior, which saw Chelsea beat Liverpool 3–2.
 Chelsea were also the defending champions, having beaten their London rivals Arsenal the previous year.
 The Blues were making their sixth appearance in the Community Shield, having previously won in 1955 and 2000, and losing in 1970 and 1997.
 Liverpool, on the other hand, were appearing for the 21st time, emerging outright victorious eight times (1966, 1976, 1979, 1980, 1982, 1988, 1989, 2001), sharing the shield six times (1964, 1965, 1974, 1977, 1986, 1990) and losing it six times (1922, 1971, 1983, 1984, 1992, 2002).
 In the match, John Arne Riise opened the scoring for Liverpool early in the first half, only for Chelsea's recently signed forward Andriy Shevchenko to equalise shortly before half-time.
 Both sides had chances to win the match in the second half, but a Peter Crouch goal late in the half ensured Liverpool won the match 2–1, and won their 15th Community Shield.

 Repeated Champions League ties (2007–09)

 The two teams were again drawn against each other in the Champions League, squaring off in the semi-finals of the competition.
 Chelsea would win the first leg at Stamford Bridge 1–0 courtesy of a goal from Joe Cole, but Liverpool won the second leg 1–0 as well at Anfield, with Daniel Agger ensuring the tie finished 1–1 on aggregate.
-The team that would progress was decided in a penalty shootout.
-Liverpool would win the penalty shootout 4–1, sending them to their second Champions League final in three years, which would be a rematch of the 2005 edition, which saw AC Milan get their revenge on Liverpool and defeat them 2–1.
+The team that would progress was decided in a penalty shoot-out.
+Liverpool would win the penalty shoot-out 4–1, sending them to their second Champions League final in three years, which would be a rematch of the 2005 edition, which saw AC Milan get their revenge on Liverpool and defeat them 2–1.

 I'll be honest.
 I couldn't stand Chelsea as a club.
 It surpassed Everton and Manchester United as our rivalry for a period.